Dementia: Symptoms, Causes & Natural Support Strategies

 Stimulating activities can help reduce stress and engage the brain.
 Activities such as playing games, reading books, crafts (like quilting and knitting), and art can help reduce cognitive impairment.
 Listening to music can help minimize stress and may facilitate brain neurogenesis.
 It is important to be vigilant about stress reduction to reduce your risk of dementia.

 Restorative sleep is critical for optimal brain function.
 Sleep reduces inflammation and restores the brain by flushing out toxins (25).
 One of these toxins is a toxic protein called beta-amyloid that accumulates in the brains of patients with Alzheimer’s.
 Sleep also allows the neurological system to upregulate appropriate neurotransmitters and rebuild myelin sheaths that protect and insulate nerve fibers.

 A lack of sleep drastically impacts cognitive function impairing reasoning, problem-solving, attention to detail and other effects (26).
 Sleep deficiencies cause blood sugar imbalances, increase inflammation, and increase cortisol secretion, which may contribute to cognitive problems.
 Sleep deficiencies are also linked to high blood pressure, diabetes, and obesity, all of which are associated with dementia.

 Even the position in which you sleep can impact brain health.
 Sleeping on your side may improve the brain’s waste clearing processes, lowering the risk for neurological diseases (27).

 Magnesium is an important micronutrient that plans a critical role in stress and sleep.
-Supplementing with magnesium, such as Brain Calm Magnesium, may help the brain signal the body for sleep.
+Supplementing with magnesium, may help the brain signal the body for sleep.
 Other strategies for better sleep are getting sunlight during the day, avoiding artificial light, blacking out your room with blackout curtains or using a sleep mask, and forming healthy sleep habits.

 Improve Gut Health